 In the first half of the 16th century, in the times of the Zápolyas, in addition to numerous smaller buildings, a large palace was erected, adjacent to a separate courtyard and a rainwater tank from the east.
 According to records, at the end of the Middle Ages, the castle also had a horse mill, a kitchen with a bread oven, stables, cellar chambers for wine and grain, a brewery, numerous pantries, and in the mid-16th century even a cannon foundry.
 In addition to the residential buildings of the castellan and his family, the castle had to have rooms for a large garrison.
 Some of the rooms must have been used as armouries, a prison or the torture chamber mentioned in 1584.
 According to the surveys, military equipment was hidden in various places: in the foundry workshop, in the room under the gunpowder tower, in the room under the gate, in the tower called the Jewish Tower and in the tower called Gypsy Tower, as well as in the houses of the trumpeter, captain, baker, artillery commander and keykeeper.

-Currently, the best preserved elements of the castle are the square northern tower and the entrance gate.
-The remaining, few relics of buildings are lost among bushes and trees.
-Of them, the main residential house in the central part and the southern part, adjoined to the defensive wall, has been best preserved.
-In the southern, oldest part of the castle, a viewing platform has been set up.
-In addition, considerable sections of the defensive wall have been preserved.
+Muráň is one of the largest castles in Slovakia.
+It has an unusual layout, which consists of a large number of detached buildings spread over a vast area.
+Most of them are in ruin, but they are gradually being renovated.
+Currently, the best preserved elements of the castle are the square northern tower and the gatehouse.
+The remaining, few relics of buildings are among bushes and trees.
+Of these, the main residential house in the central part and the southern one, attached to the defensive wall, have been best preserved.
+In the south-west, the oldest part of the castle, a viewing platform was set up.
+In addition, large sections of the defensive wall have been preserved.